Skip to main content

 • “Edit: It helps a bit but the game runs slowly (audio stutter) in zone 4 despite easily meeting the requirements as stated on the store page.”

-• “There's not as much detail optimization as 'boi', aside from a few things like how to find hidden passages without a torch and what to do with excess bombs.”
+• “There's not as much detail optimization as [game name], aside from a few things like how to find hidden passages without a torch and what to do with excess bombs.”

 • character development

-Character development in the game is highlighted by its exceptional art and character design, which are praised for their creativity and charm.
+Character development in the game is highly praised for its engaging and charming character designs, which are complemented by a cohesive art style and music.
 Players appreciate the continuous content updates that introduce new characters, items, and challenges, enhancing gameplay variety.
-The integration of character design with gameplay mechanics, such as improving stats and equipment through progression, adds depth to the overall experience.
+The progression system allows players to improve their equipment and stats, making each playthrough feel unique and rewarding.

 • “I love the character design as well as how the development team continues to provide more content and DLC to offer more ways to play the game with added challenge and variety with new items, characters, and levels.”